PHOTOS: As One California Wildfire Ebbs, Another Explodes

 The communities in the region are largely rural and low-income, which makes the fires even more devastating, she says.

-"There's really a lack of affordable housing in the area, so low-income people whose houses get burned down will usually go to where ever they have friends and family they can stay with in the immediate aftermath of the fire," Hutson says.
+"There's really a lack of affordable housing in the area, so low-income people whose houses get burned down will usually go to wherever they have friends and family they can stay with in the immediate aftermath of the fire," Hutson says.
 "And if that's not in the area, they can miss out on a lot of help from nonprofits and the government in getting them back into housing in the area where they have lived for years."

 Farther south, the Ferguson Fire — burning for three weeks now — has forced the indefinite closure of the most popular part of Yosemite National Park.